MicroVision shares tumble nearly 24% after surging

-Shares of MicroVision Inc (MVIS.O) finished down almost 24% on Tuesday after a blistering rally in which the laser-developer’s stock almost tripled in value in less than a week.
+(Reuters) - Shares of MicroVision Inc finished down almost 24% on Tuesday after a blistering rally in which the laser-developer’s stock almost tripled in value in less than a week.

 MicroVision, which develops laser scanning technology for automotive lidar sensors and augmented reality, was the most mentioned stock on Reddit’s popular WallStreetBets forum on Tuesday, according to sentiment tracker SwaggyStocks, outstripping other retail favorites such as GameStop and AMC.